 In my eyes, this makes this benefit completely pointless.
 Any true travel hacking aficionado should not be paying for lounge access when we look at the variety of credit cards, in both Canada and the US, that offer complimentary lounge access.

-If you are serious about gaining access to airport lounges, look into other credit cards that offer truly complimentary lounge access.
+If you are serious about gaining access to airport lounges, consider one of the best credit cards for airport lounge access.

 YYZ Expedited Security Lane